 - rice, feed corn, cherry pits, or flax seed to fill

 - scissors and pinking shears

 - Cut a rectangle twice the size of your desired heat pack.
 Mine were 10 x 11 inches.
 Pink the edges.

 - With right sides together, fold the fabric in half, forming a thin rectangle.
 Sew two sides together.
+Reinforce with an extra seam.
 Turn the case right side out.
 It should look like a skinny pillow case.

 - Fill the bag with with rice, leaving two to three inches empty at the top.
 Fold the top inside itself, and sew shut.
 Sew that seam again to reinforce it.